Eigensets and invariant sets of switching dynamical systems: Abstract

 \section{Abstract}

-Reachability sets of linear switching dynamical systems (systems of ODE with time-dependent matrices that take values from a given compact set) are analysed.
-An eigenset is a non-trivial compact set~$M$ that possesses the following property: the closure of the set of points reachable by trajectories starting in~$M$ in time~$t$ is equal to $e^{\, \alpha t}M$.
-This concept introduced in a recent paper of E.Viscovini is an analogue of an eigenvector for compact sets of matrices.
-We prove the existence of eigensets, analyse their structure and properties, and find ``eigenvalues''~$\alpha$ for an arbitrary system.
-The question which compact sets, in particular, which convex sets and polyhedra, can be presented as eigensets of suitable systems, is studied.
+We consider reachable sets of switching systems, which are families of linear ODE ${\dot \bx(t) \, = \, \, A(t) \, \bx(t)}$ with a function~$A(\vardot)$ taking values on a given compact set of~$d\times d$ matrices.
+An eigenset is a compact set~$M \ne \{0\}$ that possesses the following property: the closure of the set of points reachable by trajectories~$x(\vardot)$ starting from~$M$ in time~$t$ is equal to $e^{\, \alpha t}M, \, t\ge 0$.
+This concept introduced recently in the literature generalizes the notion of an eigenvector of a matrix to an arbitrary compact set of matrices.
+We prove the existence of eigensets, analyse their structure and properties, and find the corresponding ``eigenvalues''~$\alpha$.
+The relation of eigensets to the stability of the systems, to their Lyapunov exponents, invariant sets, and invariant norms is established.
+The question of which compact sets can be presented as eigensets of suitable systems is studied.
+In particular, for~$d=2$, we show that every convex~$n$-gone for~$n=3,4,5$, is en eigenset, while for~$n\ge 6$, this is not true.